web4hub/Odpr/README.md

         rename paths in project settings: gitlab project-url, gitlab project name git clone your-new-repo-on-gitlab # on your local machine git remote add upstream git@gitlab.com:electrocnic/vue-django-ci-cd-boilerplate.git
-        git checkout -b vue-django-ci-cd-boilerplate # make new branch where you pull updates from this repo git fetch upstream # update the new configuration git branch --set-upstream-to=upstream/master # modify the remote url for the new branch git remote set-url --push upstream no-push # but disallow push git checkout -b merge-updates-from-boilerplate # make new branch where you merge the updates and your app's changes git push -u # this branch will be pushed to your own repo (origin) git checkout master # go back to master and have fun
+        git fetch upstream # update the new configuration git remote set-url --push upstream no-push # but disallow push git checkout -b vue-django-ci-cd-boilerplate upstream/master# make new branch where you pull updates from this repo and modify the remote url for the new branch git checkout -b merge-updates-from-boilerplate # make new branch where you merge the updates and your app's changes git push -u # this branch will be pushed to your own repo (origin) git checkout master # go back to master and have fun